Circular Segment Area Calculator

 θ must be in radians.
 The (θ − sin θ) factor is the difference between the sector area and the triangle cut out by the chord and the two radii.

-Worked example — water in a horizontal cylindrical tank: A horizontal cylindrical water tank has a 1 m radius.
+Worked example: water in a horizontal cylindrical tank A horizontal cylindrical tank has a 1 m radius, so it is 2 m across.
 The water is 30 cm deep at the bottom.
-What’s the cross-sectional area of the water?
+What is the cross-sectional area of the water?

 Where segments show up:

-- Horizontal cylindrical tank fill.
-Heating oil, propane, water tanks lying on their side — the depth-to-volume relationship is a segment problem.
+• Horizontal cylindrical tank fill.
+Heating oil, propane and water tanks lying on their side.
+Turning a dipstick reading into litres is exactly this calculation.

 The other formula form uses chord length c and segment height (sagitta) h: A = r² × arccos((r − h)/r) − (r − h) × √(2rh − h²) Same answer, different inputs.
 Useful when you measure the segment directly rather than via central angle.